baroquon/reefpoints/source/posts/2017-09-08-dockyard-hiring-to-solve-elixir-deployment.md

 for the [Phoenix Framework](http://phoenixframework.org/) when we hired [Chris McCord](https://twitter.com/chris_mccord) to work on Phoenix nearly year-round.

 Today we're proud to announce that we are extending our investment in Elixir by seeking an Elixir dev to lead the development for a first-class Elixir deployment library.
-This project will have direct oversign by [José Valim](https://twitter.com/josevalim).
+This project will have direct oversight by the [Elixir Core Team](https://twitter.com/elixirlang).
 We plan to make the result of this effort 100% Open Source.

 Please see our recent ElixirConf announcement: